 The outbreak of coronavirus disease 2019 (COVID-19), has been stressful for many people and communities.
-Fear about the spread of a novel virus can be overwhelming and cause various emotional responses.
-Auburn University has been actively monitoring the evolving nature of COVID-19 and has implemented guidelines to ensure the safety of the campus environment.
+The transition back to typical life and office/school operations (and perhaps back to the atypical COVID-19 virtual operations) can be overwhelming and cause various emotional responses.
+Auburn University will continue to monitor the evolving nature of COVID-19 and its emotional and mental impact on the Auburn Family.

-This tip sheet describes feelings and thoughts you may have during and after social distancing and/or self-isolation.
-It also suggests ways to care for your Mental Health during these experiences and provides resources for more help.
-Further, it offers ways to reduce social stigma or discrimination of groups of people in relation to COVID-19.
+This tip sheet describes feelings and thoughts you may have during challenging transitions.
+It also suggests ways to care for your mental health during these experiences and provides resources for more help.

-Every person may experience their own unique reaction to a stressful situation such as the COVID-19 outbreak.
+Every person may experience their own unique reaction to a stressful situation such as transitions following the COVID-19 outbreak.
 As such, you may feel some combination of what is listed below.

 People may feel: